on this page

 A new workforce training program will begin from 1 January 2019.
 This program will let trainees access Medicare benefits while working in approved locations.

-On the Department of Health website you can read more about:
+On the Department of Health and Aged Care website you can read more about:

 - Stronger Rural Health Strategy - Streamlining General Practice Training